Shakurova/MovieBot/README.md

 ## Intent detection

+Before we do text preprocessing, we remove stop words, punctuation marks and do lowercase.

 We predefined search queries for each of the intents and for each of user question we measure the **semantic distance between averaged word2vec vectors**.

 ## Movie title extraction